Australia Country Commercial Guide

 Opportunities

 Overall, the market for cyber services will remain strong over the next decade as Australian companies outsource the supply of security solutions.
 Much of the desire to outsource is driven by a labor shortage of cyber professionals in Australia.
-It’s expected that we will see increased demand for machine learning and AI solutions in the local market.
+Demand for AI solutions and machine learning is also expected to increase substantially.

-Thanks to the Australia-U.S. Free Trade Agreement, there are no tariffs on the importation of software.
-A goods and service tax (GST) is levied on the landed value of goods imported into Australia.
+Per the Australia-U.S. Free Trade Agreement (AUSFTA), there are no tariffs on the importation of software from the U.S. A goods and service tax (GST) is levied on the landed value of goods imported into Australia.
 GST is also applicable to services that are carried out in Australia, but not on services that are carried out remotely.

 Resources